Manual Lymph Drainage

 Treat your lymphatic system to a massage – it works so hard for you!

-Some people should not receive MLD massage.
-In some situations, I can modify the technique if you have swelling, and blend in traditional massage to help you with your treatment goals.
+Some people are medically not recommended to receive MLD massage.
+In most situations, I can modify the technique if you have swelling, and blend in traditional massage to help you with your treatment goals.

-Review the list of conditions below that make MLD treatment inadvisable, or contact me to ensure this massage is right for you.
+Please review the conditions below where MLD treatment is inadvisable, or contact me to ensure this treatment suits you.

 • Acute inflammation caused by bacteria, fungi, virus